northbaypython/website/pinaxcon/templates/static_pages/program/call_for_proposals.md

 North Bay Python is a conference in support of the local programmer community outside of the core San Francisco Bay Area tech scene.
 We aim to feature a mix of local and non-local speakers to offer a program with broad appeal.

+## Audience

+We anticipate more than 300 attendees at our 2018 conference.
+In 2017, we had 230 attendees from California and beyond, including:

++ 78% from the San Francisco Bay Area, including 25% from Sonoma County
++ 5% from elsewhere in California
++ 17% from other US states, and internationally.

+30% of attendees were women or non-binary.

+Our attendees range in experience from students and new graduates, through to career professionals with more than 30 years in the industry.
+Our professional attendees work in many roles, including software engineers, CTO-level executives, DevOps engineers, data scientists, front-end engineers and mobile developers.

+48% of our attendees had never attended a Python-focused conference before North Bay Python.
+15% of our attendees made North Bay Python their first tech conference.

 ## Talk Formats<a name="talk-formats"></a>